DebuggyTeam/architecture-extensions/README.md

 To discuss this mod or give suggestions/feedback, join my Discord server: https://discord.gg/SN89y7EQTN

 ## Credits
-- Carter for the Rose Quartz and H Beam textures.
+- Carter for the Rose Quartz and H Beam textures: https://github.com/woodiertexas/architecture-extensions/pull/8
+- Azagwen for the roof block models: https://github.com/woodiertexas/architecture-extensions/pull/7
 - Everyone in the Quilt Community discord for helping me with this mod.
 - Crackers0106 for mod icon.